 Learn more about the Wheaton Park District.

 The Wheaton Park District was established as a separate municipal body by the citizens of Wheaton in 1921.
 Land for its first park, Memorial Park, was purchased in 1921, with Southside (now Central) Park acquired in 1922, and Northside Park soon after.
 Through both acquisition and donation, the district increased its park acres to 94 by 1970.
-Today the citizens of the district enjoy 52 park sites totaling more than 800 acres.
+Today, citizens enjoy 52 park sites totaling more than 800 acres.
+The district offers more than 1,600 early childhood, teen, adult and senior programs and hosts more than 85,000 people at annual special events.

 The Wheaton Park District has been fortunate to experience rapid growth in both physical (land and facilities) and fiscal wealth (assessed valuation).
 Now that future growth is limited by the lack of land available for development, it should be much easier to predict our financial future, barring any major legislative changes in the park district code.